blz-it/aec-2024-skill08-s3-api/DOCS.md

 ## Users

 The API provides endpoints to get a user's profile and their posts.
-Furthermore, it allows to update the profile of the authenticated user.
+It also allows updating the profile of the authenticated user.

 ### Get User Profile